-At 61, I want my physical and mental health to be optimal.
-I know I cannot unwind the clock, and I know based on my own experience that it is possible to get a good workout in at home in 10 minutes, which impacts my brain health, my mental health, and my physical health.
+At 69, I want my physical and mental health to be optimal.
+I know I cannot unwind the clock, and I know based on my own experience that it is possible to get good exercise at home in 10 minutes, which impacts my brain health, my mental health, and my physical health.

 One model you might consider is More Love, Less Fat which is a model for couples to do at home, to help couples grow together at any age and any level of fitness.